DenverCoder1/github-readme-streak-stats/CONTRIBUTING.md

 ### Step 1 : Fork the Project

 - Fork this repository.
-This will create a copy of this repository on your Github profile.
+This will create a copy of this repository on your GitHub profile.
 Keep a reference to the original project in the `upstream` remote.

 ```bash